 You should have documented evidence (like a certificate) showing that you got the training or that you delivered it.

 The rest of the hours needed can be informal training.
 This may include:

 - interactive discussions with experts

 - reading and writing articles on letting agency work

 Organisations based outside Scotland

-If a business outside Scotland is doing letting agency work (as defined in the Act) in Scotland, the offices where this work is undertaken will need to have someone qualified even if they are not in Scotland.
+If a business outside Scotland is doing letting agency work in Scotland, the office where this work is undertaken will need to have someone qualified even if they're not in Scotland.

 As part of the registration process, you will have to say who in your business has to be qualified and show proof they have the qualification.